 Operator scans "HelloWorld" with a barcode scanner.
 That data is gathered in the ASCII side of the RTA gateway, and is then processed and sent over to the ETC side and written over to the Allen-Bradley PLC.
-The next time the operator scans the same barcode "HelloWorld", the ASCII side gathers the data, but the data didn't change so it will not be sent over to the ETC portion of the RTA gateway.
-If the operator scans "1234567890" with the barcode scanner, the ASCII side of the RTA gateway will process the data and since the data has changed it will be sent over to ETC and sent over to the PLC.
+Next time the operator scans the same barcode "HelloWorld".
+The ASCII side gathers the data, but the data didn't change so it will not be sent over to the ETC portion of the RTA gateway.
+The operator scans "1234567890" with the barcode scanner.
+The ASCII side of the RTA gateway will process the data and since the data has changed it will be sent over to ETC and sent over to the PLC.